How to Fill Garage Concrete Slab Joints? Comprehensive Guide

 • Inserting a Plastic Strip

-Contraction joints are always made after pouring the concrete but before it has fully cured and set.
-Contraction joints should be no farther apart than 2 – 3 times (in feet) in relation with the concrete slab thickness (in inches).
+Control joints are always made after pouring the concrete but before it has fully cured and set.
+Control joints should be no farther apart than 2 – 3 times (in feet) to the concrete slab thickness (in inches).

 Minimum Slab Thickness